- mirage –

 "Well, because Ed didn't feel too well, so they had to get up.
 You remember when you didn't feel well and it kept you up?"
-Gracia approaching to help Alicia off the end of the bed.
+Gracia approached to help Alicia off the end of the bed.
 Alicia nodded slowly, recollecting this event when Ed walked back in brushing his teeth.
-"How are you this morning Ed?"
+"How are you this morning, Ed?"
 Gracia asked, giving Ed a bright smile.
 "Feeling better?"

 Ed smiled widely, and his mouth was full of bubbles.
 "Is that bacon I smell?"
 Ed teased, leaving to spit and rinse.

 "Ed!
 Do you think that's wise!"
 Roy called, rolling over to his back and giving a large yawn.
 Alicia looked down at him and he smiled at her fat face.
 Gracia had clipped Alicia's bangs back with pink sparkling butterfly barrettes.